Saturday, December 25, 2021

 ---------------------------------------------------------------------------------

-Josef Harpe (21 September 1887 – 14 March 1968) served on the Eastern Front, where he commanded XXXXI Panzer Corps and the 9th Army.
-From September 1944 to January 1945 Army Group A, when he was relieved of his command due to the inability of German forces to stop the Soviet Vistula–Oder Offensive.
-He ended the war commanding the 5th Panzer Army on Western Front.
+Josef Harpe (21 September 1887 - 14 March 1968) was a German general during World War II who commanded the 9th Army.
+He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.
+Harpe served on the Eastern Front where he commanded XXXXI Panzer Corps and the 9th Army.
+From September 1944 to January 1945 he commanded Army Group A until he was relieved of his command due to the inability of German forces to stop the Soviet Vistula-Oder Offensive.
+He ended the war commanding the 5th Panzer Army on the Western Front.
+Harpe was also responsible for establishing the Ozarichi death camps which historians consider one of the worst atrocities committed by the Wehrmacht.

-Harpe joined the Prussian Army on 28 September 1909 and fought in World War I. After the war, Harpe remained in the Reichswehr military service.
-In 1931, under the pseudonym Direktor Hacker, he held a position in the secret German-Russian Tank-School (Kama tank school) in Kazan, Soviet Union.
-He was promoted to Oberstleutnant on 1 August 1934 and became commander of Panzer-Regiment 3 on 15 October 1935.
-He was again promoted on 1 January 1937, and commanded the German 1st Panzer Brigade holding the rank of Oberst.
-In 1940 he took over as Commandant of the Armoured Troops School No.2 in Wünsdorf.
+After World War I Harpe remained in the Reichswehr.
+He held various staff and command positions.
+In 1931 under the pseudonym Direktor Hacker he served at the secret German-Soviet Tank School (Kama tank school) in Kazan in the Soviet Union as part of covert military cooperation.
+He was promoted to Oberstleutnant on 1 August 1934 and became commander of Panzer Regiment 3 on 15 October 1935.
+Promoted to Oberst on 1 January 1937 he took command of the 1st Panzer Brigade.
+At the start of World War II he led this brigade during the invasion of Poland in 1939.
+In 1940 he served as commandant of the Armoured Troops School No. 2 in Wünsdorf.

 Source :